SatelliteShorelines/CoastSeg/docs/getting-started.md

 **1.Launch Jupyter Lab**

+- If you have never used jupyter notebook before please check out this guide: [How to Use Jupyter Notebook](https://satelliteshorelines.github.io/CoastSeg/jupyter-notebook-guide/)

 - Open Anaconda prompt

-- Run this command in the coastseg directory to launch the notebook `SDS_coastsat_classifier`

-- This will open jupyter in a new tab on your browser

-- If you have never used jupyter before I find that this [guide](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) is great!
+- Enter `jupyter lab SDS_coastsat_classifier.ipynb` in anaconda prompt and your notebook should automatically open in the browser

+- 3. PLEASE MAKE SURE YOU RUN THIS IN THE COASTSEG DIRECTORY WHERE THE NOTEBOOK `SDS_coastsat_classifier.ipynb` IS LOCATED

 ```bash
 cd <location you installed Coastseg>
 conda activate coastseg
 jupyter lab SDS_coastsat_classifier.ipynb
 ```

-- Enter 'jupyter lab SDS_coastsat_classifier.ipynb' in anaconda prompt and your notebook should automatically open in the browser

-- PLEASE MAKE SURE YOU RUN THIS IN THE COASTSEG DIRECTORY WHERE THE NOTEBOOK `SDS_coastsat_classifier.ipynb` IS LOCATED

 ![jupyter notebbok open classifier](https://github.com/user-attachments/assets/ed1dddb2-3a01-4572-b2c1-4cc0ff794972)